sepehrsamavati/easy-todo/README.md

 **importData(returnPass, callback)**\
 Imports DB (text file) from '#fileInput' element\
-returnPass:boolean Return selected (callback should be true)\
+`returnPass:boolean` Return selected data file password hash (callback required)\
-callback:function Callback function when file loading finished (returnPass should be true)
+`callback:function` Callback function when file loading is finished (returnPass should be true)

 **redScreen(keepMessage)**\
 Shows and hide red screen (with transition) - used on wrong password input.\
-keepMessage:boolean Doesn't work - ignore it
+`keepMessage:boolean` Doesn't work - ignore it

 **jsaHash(ascii)**\
-Hash function (from my JSAddition plug-in - not released).
-Used to save master password as hash.\
+Hash function, used to save master password as hash.\
-ascii:string Text you want to calculate it's hash
+`ascii:string` Text you want to calculate it's hash